olli991/mib-std2-pq-zr-toolbox/README.md

 Example: `compress-startup_x.boot.py startup_x.boot startup2_x.boot .\extracted\`

 ## Supported firmwares
-Currently this toolbox should work on all Technisat units.
+- This toolbox currently is only working with GEM 4.1 and above. **GEM 3.5 isn't compatible**.
+We're working on a possible fix to this.
-Attention: It will **not** work on MIB2STD units with hardware H50 and newer (currently Seat units which came with firmware 05xx from factory)
+- It will **not** work on MIB2STD units with hardware H50 and newer (currently Seat units which came with firmware 05xx from factory) because the variant is missing in our backdoor and we can't add this because of file integrity.
+But you can install it manually if you activated telnet on your unit with BDM pins or something in the first place.
+Just run `util_install.sh` from SD  `toolbox/scripts`

 ## Disclaimer
 WE'RE NOT RESPONSABLE FOR ANY DAMAGE OF YOUR UNIT.
 YOU'RE DOING EVERYTHING AT YOUR OWN RISK!
 USE YOUR BRAIN AND BE CAREFUL!